oomphinc/d8-google-login/README.md

 # Installation

-* Check out this repository into your site's `/modules` directory.
+* Clone this repository into your site's `/modules` directory.

-* Install the Google API client library.

-Include the `google/apiclient` composer package in your Drupal 8 site with the following command:
+* Install the `google/apiclient` composer package in your Drupal 8 site with the following command:

 ```sh
 $ composer require google/apiclient